drasmuss/hessianfree/README.md

 * Gradient checking (and Gauss-Newton matrix checking) implemented to help with debugging
 * Inputs can be predefined or generated dynamically by some other system (like an environmental simulation)
+* Different optimizers can be swapped out for comparison (e.g., Hessian-free versus SGD)

 The best way to understand how to use these features is to look through the examples in `test.py`.